ianlucas/cs2-inventory-simulator-plugin/README.md

 ### Known Issues

 - Updated stickers for an equipped weapon will not be applied until reconnected to the server. ([#13](https://github.com/ianlucas/cs2-inventory-simulator-plugin/issues/13))
+- Fade skins are stuck on seed 1.
+We need to find a way to force skin update (a `regenerate_weapon_skins` from the server), or [just find out what is actually happening](https://github.com/ianlucas/cs2-inventory-simulator-plugin/blob/8ee6c5dcc4c7dc83728149902d8a044b86b05b72/source/InventorySimulator/InventorySimulator.Give.cs#L123-L138).

 ## Feature Roadmap